jadecobra/python_tdd_exercises/source/calculator/calculator_v.rst

 I added these tests to the :ref:`calculator program<how to make a calculator 3>` after testing :ref:`lists<what is a list?>`

 * :ref:`test_calculator_sends_message_when_input_is_not_a_number`
-* :ref:`add more instance tests to the only_takes_numbers function<how to test if something is an instance of more than one type>`
+* :ref:`add more instance tests to the numbers_only function<how to test if something is an instance of more than one type>`
 * :ref:`test_calculator_w_list_items`
 * :ref:`test_calculator_raises_type_error_when_given_more_than_two_inputs`